oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 # Txn-Token Service
 A Txn-Token Service defines a profile of the OAuth 2.0 Token Exchange {{RFC8693}} endpoint that can respond to Txn-Token issuance requests.
 This profile of the OAuth 2.0 Token Exchange {{RFC8693}} specification MUST be used to obtain Txn-Tokens.
 The unique properties of the Txn-Token requests and responses are described below.
 The Txn-Token Service MAY optionally support other OAuth 2.0 endpoints and features, but that is not a requirement for it to be a Txn-Token Service.

-Each Trust Domain MUST have exactly one logical Txn-Token Service.
+Each Trust Domain MAY have exactly one logical Txn-Token Service.

 # Requesting Txn-Tokens
 A workload requests a Txn-Token from a Transaction Token Service using a profile of the OAuth 2.0 Token Exchange {{RFC8693}}.
 Txn-Tokens may be requested for both externally originating or internally originating requests.
 The profile describes how required and optional context can be provided to the Transaction Token Service in order for the Txn-Token to be issued.
 The request to obtain a Txn-Token using this method is called a Txn-Token Request, and a successful response is called a Txn-Token Response.
 The Txn-Token profile of the OAuth 2.0 Token Exchange {{RFC8693}} is described below.